ansible/ansible/docs/docsite/rst/network_use_case_facts.rst

 Prerequisites
 -------------

-* Ansible 2.3 (or higher) installed FIXMELINK
+* Ansible 2.3 (or higher) installed :doc:`intro_installation`
 * One or more network device compatible with Ansible FIXMELINK

 Audience
 --------

 * Basic Linux (comfortable on the command line)
-* Basic Network switch & router configuration knowledge (FIXME examples)
+* Basic Network switch & router configuration knowledge

 Solution